Angel Asariel

 Asariel is a later angel-name entry often associated with water, emotion, and lunar or astrological correspondence.
 The name appears in reference and esoteric trails rather than a direct biblical angel scene.

 That source profile makes Asariel attractive to modern spiritual readers, but it also makes the article vulnerable to vague claims.
-Water symbolism can organize reflection only when the source layer remains visible.
+Water symbolism can organize reflection only when the source context remains visible.

 Asariel is a water and lunar-tradition name, not proof that emotions are angelic messages.